FrancisYu2020/cs443/README.md

 ## TODO
-1. implement the epsilon decay algorithm
+1. implement the epsilon decay algorithm [done]
 2. modify the code to use skip frame (4 for all except 3 for Space Invader) as mentioned in the paper